Uninett/probe-website/DOCUMENTATION.md

 This document is meant as a technical documentation on how the WiFi probing system works as a whole.
 It is meant to give an overview of the system, and not necessarily explain the minute details of each operation.
-For that you can check out the code, as it also contains some documentation.
-Also check out the latest presentation uploaded together with this document, as it contains a good bit of documentation too, especially in the form of flowcharts and pictures.
+For that you can check out the code (in a separate repo for the time being), as it also contains some documentation.

 The project mainly consists of the following parts: